Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/faq.md

 >Zoe is currently fully translated into English and German and partially translated into French, Italian, Portuguese and Spanish, Russian and Arabic as well as Turkish.
 These translations are done by the community.
 Learn more [here (Translation article)](/en/translation/).

+> We are happy about anyone who wants to help us with the translation because in that way we can make it so more people can use Zoe.
+>{.is-info}

 <br>

 ## Can I define several channels (Info & RankChannel) in one text channel?